Qi Wang

 Research Focus

-Currently I am conducting studies to examine cultural effects on the perceptual, retention, and retrieval processes of episodic remembering; collective future thinking; temporal moral reasoning; memory through the COVID-19 pandemic as it relates to mental health; and the unique characteristics, functions, and mechanisms of autobiographical memory in our digitally mediated society.
+Currently I am conducting studies to examine cultural effects on the perceptual, retention, and retrieval processes of episodic remembering; personal and collective future thinking; temporal moral reasoning; memory from the COVID-19 pandemic as it relates to mental health; and the unique characteristics, functions, and mechanisms of autobiographical memory in our digitally mediated society.

 For more information, visit Culture & Cognition Lab.